navh/postal-parser/README.md

 ### NerDLApproach()
 NerDLApproach() is a general deep learning solution provided by sparknlp library to solve any NER problem.
-In this approach, CNN is used to get the char representation, bert (which is a pretrained word embedding method) is used to get the word representation, Bi-LSTM to learn the language patterns and the CRF layer to improve labelling accuracy by learning the order in which entities appear in addresses. <br>
+In this approach, CNN is used to get the char representation, bert (which is a pretrained word embedding method) is used to get the word representation, Bi-LSTM to learn the language patterns and the CRF layer to improve labelling accuracy by learning the order in which entities appear in addresses.
+In this project, the goal is to customize the NerDLApproach() with our composite data to achieve higher accuracy and robustness than that of LibPostal's solution.

 The `NerDLApproach()` is explained in our notebook [here.](https://github.com/Beaver-2020/postal-parser/blob/master/training/NERDLApproach.ipynb)